Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Introduction

-In the literature, a significant line of work follows a two-stage approach for dealing with high-dimensional features in non-linear manifold regression tasks.
-In this approach, the first stage involves constructing a lower-dimensional representation of the high-dimensional features using manifold learning techniques.
+In the literature, a significant line of work follows a two-stage approach for dealing with high-dimensional predictors in non-linear manifold regression tasks.
+In this approach, the first stage involves constructing a lower-dimensional representation of the high-dimensional predictors using manifold learning techniques.
 Some popularly employed parsimonious manifold learning algorithms include Isomap \citep{tenenbaum2000global}, Diffusion Maps \citep{coifman2006diffusion}, and Laplacian eigenmap \citep{belkin2003laplacian}.
 These algorithms enable the reduction of dimensionality while preserving the essential characteristics of the data.
-Additionally, there are model-based approaches that estimate the unknown Riemannian manifold structure within the feature vector.
+Additionally, there are model-based approaches that estimate the unknown Riemannian manifold structure within the predictor vector.
 These methods utilize techniques such as local PCA \citep{weingessel2000local, arias2017spectral} or geometric multiresolution analysis \citep{maggioni2016multiscale}, and, more recently, spherical basis functions \citep{li2022efficient}.
-Non-linear regression models in the second stage are based on these projected features in lower-dimensions.
-However, it is important to note that such two-stage approaches rely on learning the manifold structure embedded in the high-dimensional features.
+Non-linear regression models in the second stage are based on these projected predictors in lower-dimensions.
+However, it is important to note that such two-stage approaches rely on learning the manifold structure embedded in the high-dimensional predictors.
 While this can be valuable for understanding the underlying data structure, it adds unnecessary computational burden when the primary focus is on prediction rather than inference.